 - Implement sufficient data protections.
 Aside from the conventional aspects of IT security, such as network-perimeter defenses and role-based access controls, utilize other methods to prevent the exposure of sensitive information contained in a data lake.
 That includes mechanisms like data encryption and data masking, along with automated monitoring to generate alerts about unauthorized data access or transfers.

 - Raise data awareness internally.
 Finally, make sure that the users of your data lake are aware of the need to actively manage and govern the data assets it contains.
 Train them on how to use the data catalog to find available data sets and how to configure analytics applications to access the data they need.
 At the same time, impress upon them the importance of proper data usage and strong data quality.

 Gartner analyst Merv Adrian discusses Hadoop's continuing innovation, its do-it-yourself nature and how to best manage its deployment process.

-To meet the ultimate objective of making a data lake accessible and usable, it's crucial to have a well-designed plan for dealing with the data prior to migrating it into your Hadoop environment.
+To meet the ultimate objective of making a data lake accessible and usable, it's crucial to have a well-designed plan for dealing with the data prior to migrating it into your Hadoop environment or cloud-based big data architecture.
 Taking the steps outlined here will help streamline the data lake implementation process.
-More important, the right combination of planning, organization and governance will help maximize your investment in a data lake and reduce the risk of a failed deployment.
+More important, the right combination of planning, organization and governance will help maximize your organization's investment in a data lake and reduce the risk of a failed deployment.